rtarun9/rtarun9.github.io/content/blogs/async_copy.md

 In D3D12 terms, a command queue provides methods for submitting command lists, synchronizing command list execution, etc. A command queue is essentially a 'execution port' for the GPU.

-In D3D12, you have multiple types of command queue's, namely:
+In D3D12, you have multiple types of command queues, namely:

 (i) Direct (No restrictions on the commands it can execute) \
 (ii) Compute  \